Enhanced high-dimensional teleportation in correlated amplitude damping noise by weak measurement and environment-assisted measurement: 4 Enhancing the fidelity of teleportation by EAM and QMR

 where $B_{1}=(\rho'_{15}+\rho'_{19}+\rho'_{59}+\rho'_{51}+\rho'_{91}+\rho'_{95})/M$.
 Again, we have to find the optimal strength of the post-QMRs.
 The details are given in Appendix \ref{app3} and the optimal strength of QMR is

 Substituting Eq. (\ref{eq25}) into Eq. (\ref{eq24}), the optimal average fidelity of the EAM scheme is found to be

 The corresponding probability of success is

 In Fig. \ref{Fig4}, we analyze the behaviors of $\langle F\rangle_{\rm opt}^{\rm EAM}$ and $P_{\rm opt}^{\rm EAM}$ as a function of correlated factor $\mu$ and noise strength $d$.
 We also show the average fidelity $\langle F\rangle_{\rm CAD}$ in the case of CAD noise in Fig. \ref{Fig4}(a).
 We observe that the proposed EAM scheme significantly improves the fidelity compared to the original unprotected teleportation.
 However, we also find that the $\langle F\rangle_{\rm opt}^{\rm EAM}$ does not increase monotonically with the correlated factor $\mu$ for a fixed value of $d$ (e.g., $d\rightarrow1$).
 This can be understood as follows: During the process of EAM, we have kept the measurement results of $k=0$, which correspond to the evolution of both $E_{00}$ and $A_{00}$, QMR cannot distinguish them exactly.
 Therefore, the fidelity can be restored to 1 by the operation of QMR only if AD noise ($\mu=0$) or FCAD noise ($\mu=1$) is involved.
 In other cases ($0<\mu<1$), the fidelity can be dramatically improved, but not fully recovered.
 Figure \ref{Fig4}(b) shows that the probability of success decreases with increasing $d$.
-The correlation effects also play a positive role in increasing the probability of success, which is completely similar to the WM situation shown in Fig. \ref{Fig2}(b).
+The correlation effects also play a positive role in increasing the probability of success.